This nationwide scheme delivers free energy efficiency improvements to the homes of people who are in receipt of certain welfare payments.

 Who can apply

-There are certain requirements that you must meet in applying for the Warmer Homes Scheme.
+There are certain requirements that you must meet in applying for the upgrades scheme.
 If you can answer YES to the four questions below you are probably eligible so make sure to apply today!

 - Do you own and live in your own home?

 This must be your main residence, where you live most days of the week.

 - Was it built and occupied before 2006?